Tuliameni Kalomoh: Diplomatic career

-In 2002, Kalomoh was appointed by UN Secretary-General Kofi Annan as Assistant Secretary-General in the Department of Political Affairs responsible for Africa and the UN Security Council.
-He sat in all key meetings of the Security Council including the one that had failed to endorse an American/British draft resolution that sought Security Council approval for the invasion of Iraq.
-He led numerous mediation missions to conflict areas in Africa including Burundi, Chad, Central African Republic, Somalia, Sudan, and Ivory Coast.
-He helped the Secretary-General to successfully mediate a territorial dispute between Cameroon and Nigeria and helped the two countries implement the ruling by the International Court of Justice which favored Cameroon.
-He also helped the Secretary-General mediate a territorial dispute between Gabon and Equatorial Guinea but without success.
+In 2002, Kalomoh was appointed by UN secretary-general Kofi Annan as assistant secretary-general in the Department of Political Affairs responsible for Africa and the UN Security Council.
 In 2005, Kalomoh led a UN inter-departmental delegation to Burundi for consultation with political leaders, civil society representatives and ordinary citizens on the feasibility of establishing a special tribunal to investigate and prosecute those accused of committing war crimes, crimes against humanity and genocide, and to promote reconciliation.
 His last mediation mission was to Somalia to help the Federal Transition Government reconcile with moderate elements of the Union of Islamic Courts.
 The mission was unsuccessful because the parties were not ready to compromise.
-Kalomoh retired from the United Nations in May 2007 at the end of Secretary-General Kofi Annan's mandate.
+Kalomoh retired from the United Nations in May 2007 at the end of secretary-general Kofi Annan's mandate.

+Political career

+After independence Kalomoh was assigned to help establish the new Ministry of Foreign Affairs.
+He was appointed under-secretary for political and economic affairs.
+In 1996 he became the ministry's permanent secretary.
+In 1998, was appointed deputy minister of foreign affairs.
+Between 1999 and 2000, he became acting minister when Theo-Ben Gurirab was elected president of the United Nations General Assembly.

+In 2000 he became a voting member of parliament after being elected on SWAPO's party list.
+He served until 2002, also as deputy minister of foreign affairs, before taking up his UN assistant secretary-general assignment.

+Awards and recognition

-In March 2008, Kalomoh was appointed Special Advisor on Foreign Affairs to the President, Prime Minister and Minister of Foreign Affairs.
+In March 2008, Kalomoh was appointed special advisor on foreign affairs.

-Ambassador Kalomoh graduated, with a Diploma from the Indian Academy of International Law and Diplomacy in New Delhi which he attended from 1986 to 1989.
-He received military training at PLAN's Tobias Hainyeko Training Center in Lubango, Angola in 1980.

 On Heroes' Day 2014 he was conferred the Excellent Order of the Eagle, Second Class.